radian-software/pass-ln/CONTRIBUTING.md

 This document has helpful information for people wishing to contribute changes to `pass-ln`.

+## Testing the packaging code

+If you are tested changes to a packaging format that your system natively supports, you can just install it directly on your machine following the instructions (and Makefile targets) in the README.

+Otherwise, we provide Docker configuration that can be used to easily set up an isolated environment for any of the packaging formats supported by pass-ln, so you can install into that environment and test functionality.
+To use it (from `docker` directory):

+* Ubuntu/Debian: FIXME
+* Red Hat/Fedora: FIXME
+* Arch Linux: FIXME
+* Homebrew: `make homebrew-shell`
+* Manual: `./run-in-docker.bash YOUR_FAVORITE_DOCKER_IMAGE bash`

 ## Running the tests

 `pass-ln` has some simple integration tests written using